codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 After you have completed installing the software you will need to :ref:`create a new stack <create-stack>` or a :ref:`new stack version <update-stack>` to provide this for your students.

 For more information about the Jupyter Collaboration Extension, see the `official documentation <https://jupyterlab-realtime-collaboration.readthedocs.io/en/latest/>`_.
-This extension also provides a timeline of events in a Jupyter notebook; learn more in this `blog post about timeline viewing <https://blog.jupyter.org/exploring-a-documents-timeline-in-jupyterlab-6084f96db263>`_.
+This extension also provides a timeline of events in a Jupyter Notebook; learn more in this `blog post about timeline viewing <https://blog.jupyter.org/exploring-a-documents-timeline-in-jupyterlab-6084f96db263>`_.

 .. image:: /img/guides/timeline.gif
     :alt: An animated GIF showing a review of Jupyter Notebook edits